Skill Guide: Encouragement Over Praise

 Worried About Not Giving Enough Praise?

-Don't worry!
-Your child will likely receive plenty of superficial praise from others in their lives.
+Have no fear!
+Your child will receive plenty of superficial praise from others in their lives.
 What they really need is meaningful encouragement that helps them feel good about themselves regardless of their performance or behaviours.

 References: